 The monthly theme has really focused my photography and it’s been an interesting ride with only two more months left to complete my year-long project.
 While October’s theme of taking a photo of (almost) every meal I had was quite inward-looking (and made me change the things I eat), I want November to be outward-looking… and what better theme than to do portraits of people working at the UN and find out a little more about them.

-The United Nations is a very large (and bureaucratic) organization founded in 1945 after the Second World War by 51 countries committed to maintaining international peace and security, developing friendly relations among nations and promoting social progress, better living standards and human rights.
-The UN has 4 main purposes:
+The United Nations is a very large organization founded in 1945 after the Second World War by 51 countries committed to maintaining international peace and security, developing friendly relations among nations and promoting social progress, better living standards and human rights.
+Their role is to:

-As you can see from the above photo taken just outside the gates of the United Nations Office in Geneva, the UN can sometimes seem like a very closed and serious place.
+As you can see from the above photo taken just outside the gates of the United Nations Office in Geneva, the UN can sometimes seem like a serious place.
 Yet at the same time, the staff and people who make up the UN also are very human, passionate, and have altruistic reasons for working for an organization that is known to promote and strive for a peaceful world.
-Just over one week into the project, what I find most fascinating is how a lot of people got their start in the UN!

 - How did you join the UN?